tsolmon04/Gomoku/README.md

 # Gomoku AI Engine

-This project is from ESC180 that implements a simple AI engine for the game **Gomoku**, a strategy game played on an 8×8 board.
+This project implements a simple AI engine for the game **Gomoku**, a strategy game played on an 8×8 board.
 The AI simulates a competitive gameplay environment, allowing players to experience Gomoku in its standard form.

 ## About Gomoku